logiqai/docs-flow/forwarding-to-monitoring-tools/elasticsearch-forwarding.md

 ---
-description: This page explains how to forward logs to New Relic from LOGIQ.AI
+description: This page explains how to forward logs to New Relic from Apica
 ---

 # Elasticsearch Forwarding